A voice for

 Lemongrass is packed with the pungent and stimulating essential oils, citral and limonene.
 The essential oils possess antibacterial, analgesic and antipyretic properties.
 It has, therefore, developed a use in the treatment of fevers and infections of the digestive and respiratory tract.
 The painkilling properties of the oils has also instigated its use in relieving the pain caused by arthritic conditions and where there may be nerve damage.
 The stimulating, pungent nature of the essential oils invigorate the circulation, with a particular focus upon the peripheral and cerebral circulation network.

-• Into the heart of Lemongrass
+• Into the heart of lemongrass

 Lemongrass is a naturally vibrant herb.
 It is packed with stimulating and pungent essential oils that power through congestion and encourage the removal of toxicity.
 It warms and energises the circulation both externally and internally, improving the peripheral blood supply and helping to relieve pain aggravated by inflammation.
 Its pungency pushes out built up phlegm, mucous and toxins present within the respiratory and digestive tracts, improving both their efficacy and core strength.